 In 2003, Paul followed his roots back to the American Midwest for college, studying at the Oberlin Conservatory (B.M.
 '07) and the University of Michigan (M.M.
 '08; D.M.A.
 '12), where he was the recipient of a Jacob K. Javits Fellowship and a Theodore Presser Award.
 He also spent a year back in good old Europe as a Fulbright Fellow in Amsterdam, delving into contemporary music with Frances-Marie Uitti and baroque cello with Anner Byslma.
 In 2013, he completed additional graduate studies in the Historical Performance department of The Juilliard School.

 Paul is fortunate to have a rich musical life playing both historical and modern cello.
 He loves to play chamber music and collaborate with young composers.
-He is a founding member of the Diderot String Quartet, ACRONYM, and The Colonials, and plays with ensembles such as the Handel & Haydn Society in Boston, Trinity Wall Street Baroque Orchestra in downtown Manhattan, and House of Time.
+He is a founding member of the Diderot String Quartet, ACRONYM, and plays with ensembles such as the Handel & Haydn Society in Boston, Trinity Wall Street Baroque Orchestra in downtown Manhattan, and House of Time.
 He has been featured in the New York Times and published an article about the Bach Cello Suites in Early Music America Magazine.
 In the fall of 2015 he was appointed Assistant Principal cello of Lyric Opera of Chicago.
 He lives with his wife, Adriane, in Brooklyn.